Description

 Frequently Asked Questions of DEW Market

 Modern combat has the potential to be highly dramatic.
 It’s a very disruptive technology, and the country that develops and feels these capabilities first will have a distinct advantage on the battlefield.
 The utilization of electromagnetic energy, such as high-intensity lasers, high-powered microwave devices, and laser SATCOM communication terminals, is referred to as direct energy.
-Direct Energy is used for two main purposes.
+Direct Energy Weapons market is used for two main purposes.
 The first is an extremely high-intensity beam of light that can identify a target from a very great distance or, if necessary, destroy that target from a very long distance.

 Another application of direct energy is a very high-intensity beam of radio frequency energy that can be directed toward a target to disable it, either by disrupting the electronics or causing damage in some other way.
 One might think that directed energy is a relatively new development in warfighting, but it dates back to Archimedes’ time.
 It is reported that Archimedes used mirrors to direct the rays from the Sun at approaching enemy ships to set their sails on fire, but today we’ve gotten to the point where these weapons are becoming real and have real applications in the twenty-first century, and it is time for us to start getting these weapons into the field.
 Three, they often have very large magazines, nearly endless mag, four, they have stealth flight characteristics, making them exceedingly difficult to identify and intercept, and five, they can be tuned from lethal to non-fatal.